 Klaviyo forms are equipped with everything you need to grow your list and increase sales.
 You can create flyouts, pop ups, and embedded forms.

-You have 300+ of pre-made form templates to choose from with a responsive drag and drop builder.
-It’s easy to customize with different fonts, colors, backgrounds, and styles.
+You have 300+ pre-made form templates to choose from with a responsive drag and drop builder.
+Customization with various fonts, colors, backgrounds, and styles is easy peasy.
 You can also add custom HTML to your landing pages.

 Also, you have the ability to target forms to specific audience lists increasing personalization.
 Whether it’s through exit intent forms, scroll-based, or time-based form triggers, you’re able to capture and grow your list to the max.